Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Buyer vs. Seller Responsibility: A Comprehensive Guide

-In a real estate deal in Connecticut, knowing who pays for appraisal and inspection is important.
+In a real estate deal in Connecticut, knowing who pays for the appraisal and inspection is important.
 Usually, the buyer pays for the appraisal since it is part of getting a loan from the lender.
 The bank wants to be sure the property is worth the loan amount.

 Inspections can cost different amounts of money.
 There are times when it depends on what the buyer and seller agree on.
 A lot of the time, buyers pay for inspections to find out about any problems with the house.
 Sometimes, buyers will pay for this to make their home look better.